Boosting Search Engines with Interactive Agents

-Other work at the intersection of IR and RL has investigated bandits methods for news recommendation~\citep{li-et-all-www-2010} and learning to rank~\citep{yue-joachims-2009} in the context of the user-search engine interaction where the agent is the system.
-We consider the search problem from the user perspective.
-This setup is characterized by \emph{imperfect information}.
-The search engine has access to the entire corpus and full documents.
-Similarly to users, agents only examine the top few snippets.
-The literature on searchers behavior is vast, e.g., see~\citep{info-eye-tracking} for an overview of eye-tracking studies.
+The literature on searchers' behavior is vast, see e.g.~\citet{info-eye-tracking} for an overview of eye-tracking studies.
 While behavior evolves with interfaces, users keep parsing results fast and frugally, attending to just a few items.
-From a similar angle, \citet{yuan2019imrc} offer promising findings on training QA agents with RL for templatized information-gathering and answering actions.
+From a similar angle, \citet{yuan2019imrc} offer promising findings on training QA agents with RL for template-based information gathering and answering actions.
 Most of the work in language-related RL is otherwise centered on synthetic navigation/arcade environments~\citep{NIPS2019_9193}.
 This line of research shows that RL for text reading can help transfer~\citep{narasimhan-jair} and generalization~\citep{Zhong2020RTFM:} in synthetic tasks but skirts the challenges of more realistic language-based problems.
 On the topic of grammars, \citet{neu-2009} show that Inverse RL can learn parsing algorithms in combination with PCFGs~\citep{salomaa-69}.